It’s not too Late to Register for Class!

 Patience & Teaching Go Hand in Hand

-February 24, 2012 at 3:06 PM | Posted in AmeriCorps, Announcements, Class, Development, ESOL, Family Learning, Student Stories, Teaching, Tutoring, Volunteers | 1 CommentTags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, community, Family Learning, hand in hand, LCNV, lcnv learners, learning a second language, learning to read, lesson plans, Library, literacy, literacy council, Loudon Literacy, networking, new language, patience, struggles with, student stories, students, teaching, teaching strategies, thank you!, Volunteer, volunteers, Writing
+February 24, 2012 at 3:06 PM | Posted in AmeriCorps, Announcements, Class, Development, ESOL, Family Learning, Teaching, Tutoring, Volunteers | 1 CommentTags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, community, Family Learning, hand in hand, LCNV, lcnv learners, learning a second language, learning to read, lesson plans, Library, literacy, literacy council, Loudon Literacy, networking, new language, patience, struggles with, students, teaching, teaching strategies, thank you!, Volunteer, volunteers, Writing

 One of the things that I sometimes struggle with in teaching, and in other areas of my life, is patience.
 I teach beginning level English classes with a fair number of literacy level students, meaning I have some students that can read and write in their own language but struggle with the Roman alphabet, and some students that are not fully literate in their native language.
 It can take a long time for these students to master what to me seems like a simple task: writing their name or saying the letters of the alphabet, for examples.
 Sometimes I am just in awe of how long it can take.
 I find myself thinking “How can they not get it?
 It is so easy!”
 But it is not easy.